j-w-s/Checkers/README.md

 <b> Hardware necessary for the project </b>
 1. A square board with dimensions 0.20"x23.88"x23.88"
 2. A Raspberry Pi 3b or other compatible device
-3. A screen capable of displaying output from the Raspberry Pi or other compatible device
+3. A screen capable of displaying output from the Raspberry Pi 3b or other compatible device
 5. A screwdriver kit
-6. Access to a laser cutter that can read .dfx files
+6. Access to a laser cutter that can read and utilize .dfx files
 7. Small latches with dimensions [dimensions]
 8. Buttons and a joystick from Amazon or competing retailer